xarabae/project-ETA_for_ITT/README.md

 - test connection
     - type localhost in your browser and go
-        - if it doesnt work start from th beginning
+        - if it doesnt work start from the beginning